cchristian01/cchristian01.github.io/project5.md

 ## How to compile and run the program

-The project runs in a node js run time set up using react library with vite
+The project runs in a NodeJS runtime set up using React library with Vite The project also uses TailwindCSS v4 for styling

 ## UI Design